slab/parchment/README.md

   /** Formattable blots only **/

+  // Returns format values represented by domNode if it is this Blot's type
+  // No checking that domNode is this Blot's type is required. static formats(domNode: Node);

   // Apply format to blot.
 Should not pass onto child or other blot. format(format: name, value: any);